MobileNetV4 -- Universal Models for the Mobile Ecosystem: Design of MNv4 Models

 \section{Design of MNv4 Models}

 \textbf{Our Design Philosophy: Simplicity Meets Efficiency.} In developing the latest MobileNets, our core goal was Pareto optimality across diverse mobile platforms.
 To achieve this, we started by conducting extensive correlation analyses on existing models and hardware.
-Through empirical examination, we found a set of components and parameters that both ensure high correlations between cost models (the prediction of cost of latency) across various devices and approach the Pareto frontier in performance.
+Through empirical examination, we found a set of components and parameters that ensure high correlations between cost models (the prediction of cost of latency) across various devices while approaching the Pareto frontier in performance.
+Our investigation unveiled critical insights: